 - Providing the necessary information to the child support office.
 This must occur before the court date and they must sign a voluntary support order.

 - Appearing at a hearing

 - Contacting an attorney for legal representation

-If the noncustodial parent fails to appear following the complaint and criminal summons, the court may enter a child support order based on information provided in the complaint.
+The noncustodial parent may fail to appear following the complaint and criminal summons.
+If this occurs, the court may enter a child support order.
+The court would base this order on information provided in the complaint.